 A few tips, from personal experience:

 - Losing weight can be very difficult, based on your body type, lifestyle, level of dedication to weight loss, and so forth.
-Building muscle only takes effort and commitment.
+Building muscle only takes effort (you could look at the industry’s best pre-workouts here) and commitment and maybe supplements.
 Basically, diets can be a struggle and aren’t always successful, but having muscle tone will improve the appearance of your body no matter what you weigh.
 Finding an exercise plan that will build muscle tone and sticking to it will produce results like a flat tummy and nice legs, no matter what clothing size you happen to be.
+Exercising also gives you the perfect opportunity to wear some of the best exercise clothing on the market, like this compression sports bra and a lovely pair of pants to go with it.
+If you’re going to start exercising, you may as well do it in style, right?

 - If you do diet or exercise, don’t base your success on the scale.
 Start taking your measurements and recording them every two weeks.
 I really stress this because when I began exercising, I started to lose hope when the scale said I wasn’t losing weight — but then I started taking measurements and realized that I was losing inches, especially around my waist.